-The AHB source depth grid for the survey's H-Cell was a 3m resolution shoal biased BASE surface derived from the field's original LIDAR three meter .hns BASE surface.
-The shoal-biased survey scale (SS) soundings were created from the surface at a single defined radius of one millimeter at the chart scales of 1:24,000 and of 1:40,000.
-A Triangulated Irregular Network model (TIN) was created from the SS soundings from which a twelve meter resolution interpolated surface was generated.
-The interpolated TIN was used to derive a preliminary set of shoal-biased chart scale (CS) selected soundings created from non-interpolated nodes.
-Therefore, the chart scale CS selected soundings are a subset of the SS selected soundings.
-The three meter bathymetric surface model was referenced during final selection of the CS soundings to ensure that the bathymetry within the survey area was portrayed correctly and that the CS soundings were in cartographic agreement with the charted soundings at the survey/chart boundary interface.
+The AHB source depth grid for the survey's nautical chart update product was a 3m shoal-extracted BASE surface derived from the field's original LIDAR 3m .hns BASE surface.
+The survey scale soundings were created from the shoal-extracted surface at 1mm radius at 1:40,000.
+A TIN was created from the survey scale soundings from which an interpolated surface was generated.
+The chart scale soundings were selected from the filtered interpolated surface using a single defined radius at the 40,000 chart scale.
+The chart scale selected soundings are a subset of the survey scale selected soundings.
+The surface model was referenced when selecting the chart scale soundings, to ensure that the selected soundings portrayed the bathymetry within the common area.

-In order to create depth contours the twelve meter resolution SS interpolated TIN was shifted, by a factor of negative 0.75 feet (in accordance with NOAA sounding rounding rules), and the contours were then derived from interpolated and non-interpolated nodes.
-Therefore, using this method the contours are in harmony with the SS and CS soundings while maintaining the chart equivalent contour values as whole integers.
+Depth contours were created from a shifted interpolated TIN surface of 12m resolution and the contours were then derived from the interpolated and non-interpolated nodes.
+Therefore, using this method the contour are in harmony with the SS and CS soundings while maintaining the chart equivalent contour values as whole integers.
 The depth contours are being forwarded to MCD for reference only.
 The contours were utilized during chart scale sounding selection and quality assurance efforts at AHB.
 The depth contours are incorporated into the SS H-Cell product as per 2009 H-Cell Specifications.

-The pre-compilation products or components (Stand Alone HOB files (SAHOB)) are detailed in the Compile Log attached at the end of this document.
-The SAHOB files included depth areas (DEPARE), depth contours (DEPCNT), sounding selections (SOUNDG), features (SBDARE, WRECKS, PILPNT, BOYLAT, DAYMAR, BOYSPP), Meta objects (M_COVR, M_QUAL, M_CSCL), and cartographic Blue Notes (\$CSYMB, \$LINES).
+The compilation components (Stand Alone HOB files (SAHOB)) are detailed in the Compile Log attached at the end of this document.
+The SAHOB files included depth areas (DEPARE), depth contours (DEPCNT), sounding selections (SOUNDG), features (UWTROC, SBDARE, PILPNT), Meta objects (M_COVR, M_QUAL), and cartographic Blue Notes (\$CSYMB).

-All of the components with the exception of the SS sounding selection and depth contours were exported into S-57 format in order to create the CS H-Cell deliverable.
-Similarly, the sounding selection and depth contours were exported into S-57 format in order to create the SS H-Cell deliverable.
-Both S-57 files were processed in CARIS HOM to convert the metric units to NOAA feet units.
-Finally, quality assurance checks were made utilizing CARIS S-57 Composer version 2.1 validation checks and DKART INSPECTOR, version 5.0, tests.
+All of the components with the exception of the survey scale sounding selection and depth contours were inserted into one feature layer (including the Bluenotes, as dictated by Hydrographic Technical Directive 2008-8), and this layer was exported into S-57 format in order to create the H-Cell deliverable.
+Similarly, the sounding selection and depth contours were exported into S-57 format separately, and then both S-57 files were processed in CARIS HOM to convert the metric units to feet. products are two S-57 files, in Lat/Lon NAD-83, one that contains the chart soundings, all the features, Meta objects, and Bluenotes (H12008_CS.000), and one that contains the sounding selection and depth contours (H12008_SS.000).
+Finally, quality assurance checks were made utilizing CARIS S-57 Composer version 2.1 validation checks and DKART INSPECTOR version 5.